readthedocs/blog/user-defined-redirects.rst

 User-defined Redirects
 ======================

-Today we are announcing Used-defined Redirects for Read the Docs.
+Today we are announcing User-defined Redirects for Read the Docs.
 This has been a long requested feature that should cut down on 404's when migrating your documentation.

 Read the Docs has long had `Redirects`_,